Dale Earnhardt Jr.: 2015

 Earnhardt returned to Bristol looking for his first win at that track since 2004.
-He qualified 26th and after the first caution came out he would pit.
-During the pit stop the crew would leave a wheel loose and Earnhardt would pit again.
+He qualified 26th, and after the first caution came out, he would pit.
+During the pit stop, the crew left a wheel loose, and Earnhardt pitted again.
 After going a lap down multiple times in the race, he got the Lucky Dog and got back on the lead lap.
-After moving up to the top 5 later on in the race, he would settle for a 9th-place finish.
+After moving up to the top five later on in the race, he would settle for a ninth-place finish.

 The series would take an off week and return to Darlington.
-Again Earnhardt would have to start mid-pack.
-He would run outside the top 10 most of the day, but the crew would make right adjustments and they would finish 8th.
+Again, Earnhardt would have to start mid-pack.
+He would run outside the top ten most of the day, but the crew would make the right adjustments, and they would finish 8th.

 The regular season finale would take place at Richmond for the 26th race.
 Earnhardt would qualify 29th and was puzzled in his interview afterwards.
 During the race, Earnhardt made steady climbs and by halfway had cracked the top ten.
-Earnhardt would climb as high as 4th and end up finishing 5th.
-He made the chase for the 8th time in his career and was seeded 6th for the first Chase race.
+Earnhardt would climb as high as fourth and end up finishing fifth.
+He made the chase for the 8th time in his career and was seeded sixth for the first Chase race.

-Earnhardt Jr. opened the Challenger Round with a 12th-place finish at Chicagoland.
+Earnhardt Jr. opened the Challenger Round with a twelfth-place finish at Chicagoland.
 At New Hampshire, he ran up front for most of the day, but an emergency fuel stop with two laps to go led him to finish 25th, two laps down, and at the bottom of the Chase cutline.
 At Dover, despite falling back at a few points, Earnhardt Jr. was locked in a battle with Jamie McMurray for control of the final transfer spot into the Contender Round.
-He almost did not make it into the next round, with his chances being saved thanks to a caution for Brett Moffitt's crash on lap 357 keeping him from having to make a green flag pit stop to replace a loose wheel.
-On the last restart, Earnhardt Jr. overtook McMurray on the outside, and finished third, clinching the final transfer spot and bumping McMurray out of the Chase.
+He almost did not make it into the next round, with his chances being saved thanks to a caution for Brett Moffitt's crash on lap 357, keeping him from having to make a green flag pit stop to replace a loose wheel.
+On the last restart, Earnhardt Jr. overtook McMurray on the outside and finished third, clinching the final transfer spot and bumping McMurray out of the Chase.